alicelovescake/nibbles-n-bytes/data/posts/algorithm-patterns.md

 Like many aspiring software engineers, I've been practicing data structures and algorithms in hopes of "cracking the coding interview".

-From hacking on so many problems using platforms like [BinarySearch](https://binarysearch.com/) and [AlgoExpert](https://www.algoexpert.io/product), I've come to a point where I want to document common patterns.
+From hacking on so many problems using platforms like [BinarySearch](https://binarysearch.com/) and [AlgoExpert](https://www.algoexpert.io/product), I've come to a point where I want to document [common patterns](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed).
 With these patterns, I'm hoping to build a better mental model so that I can solve problems faster.

 # Pattern 1: Sliding Window

 ## Code sniff
-- Problems dealing with an *Array or LinkedList*
+- Problems dealing with linear data structures like *Array or LinkedList or String*
 - Find *contiguous* subarrays or sublists of a given size

 ## Example